hindutva/hindutva.github.io/content/main/books/misc/life_of_lokamAnya_tilak_athalye/12_TILAK_AND_THE_CONGRESS_II.md

 taken up for discussion by the Surat Congress was of&cicially published a week or ten days before the date of the Congress Sessions.
-This list did not include the subjects of Self-Go vemment, Boycottp National Education on all of which distinct and sepa- rate resolutions were passed at Calcutta in 1906.
+This list did not include the subjects of Self-Government, Boycottp National Education on all of which distinct and sepa- rate resolutions were passed at Calcutta in 1906.
 This- omission naturally strengthened the suspicion that the.